Take7876/GMXA-2024.6/README.md

 If you want to combine this program with your own program, you will need the **include path** and **library path** of this program.

+## License

+This software links to the GROMACS library, which is licensed under the GNU Lesser General Public License (LGPL) version 2.1 or later.
+GMXA itself is released under the MIT License.

 ## Author

 **Author:** Taketoshi Kitagawa
-Kansai University Graduate School of Science and Engineering
-Theoretical and Computational Chemistry Laboratory
+Kansai University Graduate School of Science and Engineering Theoretical and Computational Chemistry Laboratory

 **Creation Date:** May 2024